LBNL-UCB-STI/SynthFirm/fleet_study/README.md

 ### 3.2 -- fuel mix generation ###
 * Corresponding to Section 2.3.2 of the paper
 * The raw TITAN results cannot be shared due to data restrictions.
-The AVFT (alternative vehicle fuel type) generation code can be accessed [AVFT_from_TDA](AVFT_from_TDA.py), and the results are available under [parameters](parameters/) (Note: TDA is the previous project name acronym for TITAN project)
+The AVFT (alternative vehicle fuel type) generation code can be accessed [AVFT_from_TDA](AVFT_from_TDA.py), and the results are available under the 'Parameter/turnover' folder under shared data (Note: TDA is the previous project name acronym for TITAN project)
 * The scenario description can be found under file [opcost_sensitivity_analysis](parameters/opcost_sensitivity_analysis.csv)
 * The AVFT results are combined with VMT distributions from 3.1 above using script [compile_fleet_distribution_forecast](compile_fleet_distribution_forecast.py)